By Julie Frayn

 In February of 1983, Karen Carpenter died.
 It was the first time I’d heard of anorexia nervosa, but I never connected her disease with my life.
 I mean, she was skin on bone with sunken eyes and dark circles.
 I didn’t look like that.
 Right?

 By the spring of that year I hadn’t had a period in eight months.
 I peed on a dozen pregnancy test sticks, even had an ultrasound to be sure the sticks weren’t wrong.
 I wasn’t pregnant.
 My childhood doctor told me the solution was to gain five pounds, preferably more.
 I never went back to him.
+It was carefully explained by Pregnancy Resource Center to me.

 After almost two years of near starvation my hair was thinning, my gums receded, my nails were brittle and easily broken.
 And I married the boy whose cruel words started me on this tailspin.